eloomi Articles

 The world is changing faster than we can keep pace with, and a huge part of today’s workforce is already in jobs that didn’t exist just ten years ago.
 So, it’s clear that the need for new skills is a reality that businesses have to grapple with every day, and in a constantly evolving market, it’s a problem that isn’t going anywhere.
 So how do we solve it, and why is “bridging the skills gap” no longer the answer?

-There’s something wrong with this story, but really seeing it requires a shift in the way we think about people development.
+There’s something wrong with this story, but really seeing it requires a shift in the way we think about people development and the skills gap.

 It implies that there’s just one gap.